mostafa-ehab22/Robotic-Arm/README.md

 ## Acknowledgments

-**Built with passion for robotics education and innovation** *This project demonstrates the integration of mechanical design, control systems, and kinematic analysis in modern robotics applications.*
+*Built with passion for robotics education and innovation.
+This project demonstrates the integration of mechanical design, control systems, and kinematic analysis in modern robotics applications.*

 - Alexadria University robotics program for project support
 - Arduino community for extensive servo control libraries